Museums and Galleries in the Litchfield Hills Last Updated: August 2023

-History, culture, technology, art – they’re all on display within the fabulous museums throughout the Litchfield Hills.
-Experience all the fascinating things that embody our rich and diverse culture – for a few quiet hours, or over a peaceful weekend.
-Some are open to the public with restrictions on crowd size and some are offering virtual tours due to Covid-19.
-Check before you venture out on your journey of discovery.
+History, culture, technology, art – they’re all on display within the fabulous museums and art galleries throughout the Litchfield Hills.
+Every member of the family can explore, learn, and share diverse experiences and the many fascinating aspects that embody our rich and diverse culture – for a few quiet hours, or over a peaceful weekend.

 New England Carousel Museum, Bristol